bessagroup/3dasm_course/README.md

 ### **OPTION 1**.
 Run this notebook **locally in your computer**:

 [Homework 1](Assignments/3dasm_Homework1.pdf) contains detailed instructions to install the virtual environment with all the packages required for this course.
+Below are more concise instructions for people familiar with installing mamba and tensorflow:

 1. Install Mamba as described [here](https://mamba.readthedocs.io/en/latest/installation/mamba-installation.html).
 (See Homework 1 for additional instructions)
 2. Install Jupyter notebook and extensions in base environment